zainshahid630/bb-chat/ANDROID_APK_GUIDE.md

-# 📱 Android APK Build Guide for Betting Chat System
+# 📱 Android APK Build Guide for Business Chat System

 This guide will help you create an Android APK from your betting chat web application.